-Students having a specific interest in English can also select from the following options.
+Students with specific interest in this area can also select from the following options in Grades 11 & 12.

 Canadian Literature 120

 Prerequisite: English 111 or 112

 Description: Canadian Literature 120 involves a study of Canadian plays, poetry, short stories and novels.
 An emphasis is placed on how the literature of the nineteenth, twentieth and twenty first centuries reflects Canadian identity and how it is unique in world literature.